ELVIS-Project/Dodecachordon-Data-Set/README.md

   - full pieces
     - a mass movement is a full piece
     - m.
 1 - final cadence
+    - a larger part of a piece
+      - for compositions in two or more parts
 + Music Literature Example Excerpts
   - few measures of a piece
     - e.g.: mm.
 4-8